 - Pretty basic feature-set

-A basic, no-frills DSLR, the Canon EOS 2000D is a good choice for those looking to capture great portraits without breaking the bank.
-Many of the less edifying aspect of its feature-set, like its rudimentary autofocus system and slow burst rate, won’t really be a problem for portrait photographers, as your subjects should be staying relatively still.
+A basic, no-frills DSLR, the Canon EOS 2000D is a good value camera, and it takes great portraits without breaking the bank.
+Many of the less edifying aspects of its feature set, like its rudimentary autofocus system and slow burst rate, won’t trouble portrait photographers, as your subjects should be relatively still.
 Furthermore, you still get a 24.1MP APS-C sensor, which will provide a significant jump in raw image quality compared to what you’d get from smartphones or compacts.

-The real ace in the hole for the EOS 2000D, however, isn’t really the camera at all – it’s the lenses.
+What makes the EOS 2000D great, however, isn’t really the camera at all – it’s the lenses.
 Specifically, the EF-S lens mount that gives you access to the huge range of large-aperture optics for the Canon DSLR system.
-If you want to build a portrait setup on the cheap, and experiment with all manner of different focal lengths and lens types, this is one of the most cost-efficient systems to do it in – as long as you’re comfortable shopping second hand.
+If you want to build a portrait setup on the cheap, and experiment with all manner of different focal lengths and lens types, this is one of the most cost-efficient systems to do it in – as long as you’re comfortable shopping second-hand.

 Read our full Canon EOS 2000D / Rebel T7 review.